skylineos/clsp-videojs-plugin/README.md

 1. add a `clsp` url to any of the inputs, then click submit
 1. click play on the video element (if not using an autoplay player)

-Note that this dev server will NOT re-generate the `clspConduit.generated.js` file.
-If you make changes to this file, you will need to run `yarn run build` and then restart the dev server to get your changes to be recognized:

-`yarn run build && yarn run serve`

-This is expected to be fixed in an upcoming release.

 ## Usage